mfs409/transmem/algs/README.md

 This folder has a libitm implementation that is similar to libitm_eager, except that it uses commit-time locking and redo logs (i.e., lazy TM).

+### libitm_norec

+An implementation of the lazy, livelock-free NOrec algorithm.
+This is not expected to scale on multi-chip machines, nor is it expected to do well with frequent small writer transactions.
+However, it is a very low-overhead STM algorithm, and one that is useful for building hybrids.